 8.6 Conclusion

-Global society has set the ambitious goal to manage all fisheries sustainably (SDG 14 – Life below water) by 2030; achieving this goal would have clear effects on multiple others (Singh et al. 2017, United Nations 2018).
+The global community has set the ambitious goal to manage all fisheries sustainably (SDG 14 – Life below water) by 2030; achieving this goal would have clear effects on multiple others (Singh et al. 2017, United Nations 2018).
 Preparing anticipatory policy to species on the move is key to achieve these sustainable development goals and effective governance of the world’s fisheries (Pinsky et al. 2018).
 Here, I have addressed two fundamental steps to achieve sustainable international fisheries in a changing world (Link et al. 2010).
 I have identified the transboundary stocks that will see a significant shift compared to their historical average in shared distribution, the year in which their distribution will undergo such a shift, as well as the degree of change.
 My results have direct implications for ocean governance as the data provided can inform and be used by regional management bodies and countries to anticipate the potential complications brought about by climate change to international fisheries management.
 While future studies, specifically at more localized scale, will provide valuable nuance in designing effective policies, my results provide an important baseline on which to build when preparing ocean governance for species on the move (Pinsky et al. 2018, Gaines et al. 2018, Chapter 2).
 To address the issues raised in this chapter, international fisheries management will require coordination between nations to generate adaptive, collaborative and equitable management strategies to address the uncertainties of a changing world.

 9 Challenges to transboundary fisheries management in North America under climate change